Finding the cheapest car insurance for college students doesn’t have to be as hard as your linguistics course.

 - Good student discount: This is available to any full-time student with at least a GPA of 3.0 (B).

 - Driver training program: Complete an approved driver education course to get this discount.

 - Distant student discount: If you go to school more than 100 miles away from home and don’t bring the car, you’ll get discounted rates on your car insurance.

-Safeco also offers drivers some noteworthy benefits including medical reimbursement coverage, accident forgiveness, and a diminishing deductible.
+Safeco also offers drivers some noteworthy benefits, including medical reimbursement coverage, accident forgiveness, and a diminishing deductible.
 These types of coverage can make a strong car insurance policy for college students:

-- Reimbursement for first aid: This first aid reimbursement provides up to $10,000 in refunds for first aid that was administered to you or your passengers after an accident.
+- Reimbursement for first aid: This provides up to $10,000 in refunds for first aid administered to you or your passengers after an accident.

 - Accident forgiveness: Good drivers won’t see a major increase in rates after their first at-fault claim.